 Lean back slightly, but keep your back straight.
 Lift your feet so the dumbbell isn't touching floor.
 Your lower legs should be perpendicular to the floor.
-This is the starting position.
 Extend your legs by straightening your knees until your legs are about parallel to the floor.
 Pause before slowly lowering back to the starting position.

-As your legs become stronger, you will need to use heavier dumbbells to progressively overload the muscles and it can be challenging to hold a large, heavy dumbbell between your feet.
+As your legs become stronger, you will need to use heavier dumbbells to progressively overload the muscles.
+However, it can be challenging to hold a large, heavy dumbbell between your feet.

-With the band leg extension exercise, you can work one leg at a time.
-Attach the band to an anchor point behind the chair and attach the other end of the band around your ankle.
+With the resistance band leg extension exercise, you can work one leg at a time.
+To do the exercise, attach the band to an anchor point behind the chair and attach the other end of the band around your ankle.
 If available, use a band with an ankle cuff.

 However, quadriceps are more active and dominate these movements.
 This overemphasis on pushing exercises leaves the hamstrings weaker and undertrained compared to the quadriceps, negatively impacting sports performance and increasing your risk of muscle tears.
 When developing a leg routine, create balanced workouts that train all the muscles of the legs.